1977 U.S. license plate

 bordered by Tennessee, Georgia, Florida, and Mississippi

 This graphic Alabama plate is considered to be a U.S. Bicentennial plate due to the logo in the lower right corner, but was introduced in September 1976, two months after the date of the actual event.
 The plate was valid without stickers through September 1977.
-Some of these plates had a county name sticker covering the blue bar at the bottom.
+Most of these plates had a county name sticker covering the blue bar at the bottom; I don't know why this one doesn't.

 Mississippi